Warren Stute: Racing career

-Warren Stute made plans for a career in racing as a jockey but after serving with the United States Army Air Force he was too heavy to ride and began working at the Santa Anita Park stables in Arcadia, California as a hotwalker and a galloper of horses under trainer Yorky McLeod.
+Warren Stute made plans for a career in racing as a jockey but after serving with the United States Army Air Force he was too heavy to ride and began working at the Santa Anita Park stables in Arcadia, California, as a hotwalker and a galloper of horses under trainer Yorky McLeod.
 He obtained his trainers' license in 1940 and by 1948 had set up his own public stable.
-In 1951, he won the then richest race in the United States, the Santa Anita Maturity at Santa Anita Park in Arcadia, California.
+In 1951, he won the then richest race in the United States, the Santa Anita Maturity at Santa Anita Park.
 Of racing history significance is that Stute chose as his jockey a kid named Bill Shoemaker.
 The win gave both Stute and Shoemaker their first ever $100,000 race win.
 In 2002 Warren Stute got his first million dollar race win in the Godolphin Mile at Nad Al Sheba Racecourse in Dubai.